rule

 Text 18

-The Almighty One, the Best of the Yadus seated there high on His throne in the midst of the Yadus, the lions among men, illuminated all the quarters in His effulgence shining like the moon in the sky surrounded by the stars.
+The Almighty One, the Best of the Yadus seated there high on His throne in the midst of the Yadus, the lions among men, illuminated all the quarters as He with His effulgence shone like the moon in the sky surrounded by the stars.
+(Vedabase)

 Text 19

-There the jesters, o King, with various forms of amusement served the Almighty, just as professional entertainers [like magicians] and women dancing energetic dances did on their turn.
+There the jesters, o King, served the Almighty One with various forms of amusement, just as professional entertainers [like magicians] and women dancing energetic dances did on their turn.
+(Vedabase)

 Text 20